Reward Gateway Slavery and Human Trafficking Statement - 2021/2022

-- Global Retail Team undertook modern slavery awareness training with the Slave Free Alliance.
+Global Retail Team undertook modern slavery awareness and escalation training with the Slave Free Alliance.
 The training was designed to improve general knowledge of modern slavery, as well as provide some practical tools for working with supplier partners.

 Partnerships and Outreach

-- Became a member of the SFA to help us identify gaps in our approach and a 3-year strategy for improvements.
+Continued our membership with the Slave Free Alliance to help us identify gaps in our approach and a 3-year strategy for improvements.

 Over the next 12 months, we will continue to build on our current approach to managing the risk of slavery and human trafficking within our business.
 Our ambitions include:

-- Clarify our whistleblowing process for reporting incidences of modern slavery for all stakeholders related to our business.
+- -Clarify our whistleblowing process for reporting incidents of modern slavery for all stakeholders related to our business.